AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/change-a-username.md

 product-area: system-administration;user-management
 navigation-topic: create-and-manage-users
 title: Change a username
 description: You can edit a user's username (email address) by editing their user profile.
-For instructions, see the information about the Email Address field in Edit a user's profile.
 feature: System Setup and Administration
 role: Admin
 ---